dominicfallows/df-multichannel-app/README.md

 ## How to develop

-Make sure you are in the root of the project and run the appropriate command below.
+Make sure you are in the root of the project.

+First run `yarn install && yarn bootstrap` command from the root of the project.
+This will prepare each of the packages.

+Then you can run a package script from the table below.

-> At the moment we can only run one command, however each command starts multiple package processes as required.
+> At the moment we can only run one package script at-a-time, however each command starts multiple package processes as required.
 > - [ ] TODO: enable running of multiple commands without conflicting package processes.

 | Job | Packages started | Command |